-- Pajama Party, Freshman Women in Dormitory (women), 9:00 to 10:00 p. m. - Student Grange Mixer, 8:00 p. m., Little Theatre, Home Economics Building.
-All Agricultural and Home Economics freshmen and others interested in 4-H Club work are invited.
+House Entertainment for Freshman Women in Dormitories, 9:00 to 10:00 p. m.

+Student Grange Mixer, 8:00 p. m., Little Theatre, Home Economics Building.
+All Agricultural and Home Economics Freshmen and others interested in 4-H Club work are invited.

-Saturday, Sept.
-19-
+Saturday, September 18-

-Hike for all freshman women, 8:30 a. m.
-Meet at Gymnasium and hike to the W. A. A. cabin for breakfast.
+Hike for all Freshman women, 8:30 a.m.
+Meet at Gymnasium and hike to the W. A. A. Cabin for breakfast.